For more information, see the tabs below.

 Staff mobility under the Erasmus+ Scheme is open to all staff employed by the University of York.
-Staff can carry out one of two types of mobility: teaching or training.
-In 2018/19 teaching and training mobility can now also be combined.
+Staff can carry out either teaching or training mobility, or a combined teaching/training programme.

 Priority will be given to applicants who haven't been on an Erasmus+ mobility before and funding is only available for one teaching/training programme per year per applicant.

-We are now considering applications for activities to be undertaken between 1 July 2018 and 30 September 2019 (2018/19) on a first-come, first-served basis.
+We are now considering applications for activities which will take place before 31st May 2020 on a first-come, first-served basis.
 To apply, send a draft teaching/training programme to the Centre for Global Programmes (email@example.com) at least 4 weeks before departure.

 The following criteria must be complied with:

 Please note a mobility to a conference is not eligible for funding.

 Priority will be given to staff undertaking practical training, short secondments and job-shadowing.